 Many programs offer scholarships, so be sure to ask about them.

-A good place to start looking for an international travel program is the Council on Standards of International Educational Travel, a long-established independent nonprofit based in Alexandria, Virginia, that promotes student exchange programs, sets standards for them and evaluates them.
+A good place to start looking for an international travel program is the Council on Standards of International Educational Travel, a long-established independent nonprofit based in Alexandria, VA, that promotes, sets standards for, and evaluates student exchange programs.
 The council accredits programs that send U.S. students abroad and those that send foreign students here.

-A program can still be a good one even if it’s not on the accredited list, says the council’s executive director, John Hishmeh.
-But accreditation gives parents the assurance that a program has agreed to follow standards for safety, educational value, student selection, placement and financial responsibility.
+A program can still be a good one even if it’s not on the accredited list, says the council’s former executive director, John Hishmeh.
+But accreditation gives parents the assurance that a program has agreed to follow standards for safety, educational value, student selection, placement, and financial responsibility.